All I Want Is You

 The morning after I thought it was a good story.
 I hoped I didn't "catch anything," and quite truthfully I was much more concerned that I'd had a tampon in while we had sex and I couldn't find the tampon afterwards....
 I eventually found the tampon with much effort but that was a harrowing adventure.
 Perhaps it overshadowed my emotions about the condom-less sex?

-I saw the same guy a few nights later.
+I saw him again a few nights later.
 This time we were sober.
 We found a (less) public place that was (probably) not quite as visible.

 He unzipped his pants and pulled out his cock.